Data-driven control of input saturated systems: a LMI-based approach: Data-driven design strategies

 entailing that the following also holds:

-where $c(P)$ is the conditioning number of $P$ and $c(P)=c(Q)$ because $P=Q^{-1}$.
-The convergence rate in \eqref{eq:convergence} is then straightforwardly proven by taking the square root on both sides of the previous inequality, thus concluding the proof. $\blacksquare$ \end{pf} As a direct translation from the model-based context (see, e.g., {\cite{Tar:11}}, Chapter~2), the first of our design problems can thus be tackled in a data-based fashion by solving the following SDP:
+where $c(P)$ is the condition number of $P$ and $c(P)=c(Q)$ because $P=Q^{-1}$.
+The closed-loop convergence rate in \eqref{eq:convergence} is then straightforwardly proven by taking the square root on both sides of the previous inequality, thus concluding the proof. $\blacksquare$ \end{pf} As a direct translation from the model-based context (see, e.g., {\cite{Tar:11}}, Chapter~2), the first of our design problems can thus be tackled in a data-based fashion by solving the following Semidefinite Program (SDP):

 Note that none of the variables to be optimized has a size that depends on $T$, thanks to the use of the instrument in \eqref{eq:instrumental_variable}.
-Therefore, $\mathcal{D}_{T}$ can in principle be arbitrarily long, which is desirable to attain the asymptotic equivalence between the model-based and data-driven system's description.
+Therefore, $\mathcal{D}_{T}$ can in principle be arbitrarily long, which is desirable to attain the equivalence between the model-based and data-driven system's description.